autolab-project/autolab/docs/gui/scanning.rst

 The user can interact with the figure at any time (during a scan or not).

-After a first loop of a recipe has been processed, the user can select the *Variable* displayed in x and y axis of the figure.
+After the first loop of a recipe has been processed, the user can select the *Variable* displayed in x and y axes of the figure.

 The user can display the previous scan results using the combobox above the scanner figure containing the scan name.

-If the user has created several recipes in a scan, it is possible to display its results using the combobox above the scanner figure contaning the recipe name.
+If the user has created several recipes in a scan, it is possible to display their results using the combobox above the scanner figure contaning the recipe names.

 It is possible to display arrays and images using the combobox above the scanner figure containing the dataframe name or 'Scan' for the main scan result.